judemulandi/smart-parker/README.md

 # Android car park management app
-# Tracks vehicles that get in and out of the parking area
+1. Tracks vehicles that get in and out of the parking area; time in and time out
-# Captures vehicle details e.g vehicle number plates, driver mobile number and much more
+2. Captures vehicle details e.g vehicle number plates, driver mobile number, destination(office or appartment where the driver is going) and much more